CELEBRATE AMERICA'S 250TH ANNIVERSARY ACROSS SPRINGDALE!

 Notice: Last minute change of plans.
 Saturday 5/9/26 there is a 5K event hosted by the Parks department going on downtown.
 We will be having a road closure on Berry ST from Huntsville AV to E Center ST. The closure will start at 7am and will end at 8:30am.
 Closure Map attached.

-28 days ago, Maria Barroso
+about 1 month ago, Maria Barroso

 Map